 Realigning the spine not only eliminates many types of back, neck and shoulder pain but may also alleviate other conditions such as migraines, upper leg pain, and whiplash.
 Your chiropractor in South Florida recommends periodic adjustments to possibly help reduce your risk of disorders exacerbated by a misaligned spine (fibromyalgia, arthritis, sports injuries) and to keep all body systems operating at peak efficiency.
 In fact, many painful conditions treated by physicians prescribing medications offering only temporary respite from pan can often be alleviated with spinal adjustments.

 An effective kind of traction therapy, decompression therapy increases the space between vertebrae by creating less intradiscal pressure to promote repositioning of bulging/herniated disc material.
 By reducing pressure on vertebral discs, an influx of oxygenated blood and beneficial nutrients can reach the disc to decrease nerve inflammation and improve overall spinal functioning.

-Combining adjustments or decompression therapy with massage therapy accelerates the healing of nerves and discs by improving blood flow to the affected area and releasing endorphins to help alleviate pain.
 If you suffer numbness and tingling in your hands, feet or legs, your vertebrae may be out of place and need to be repositioned to remove pressure off sensitive spinal nerves.
 Call Back to Mind at +1(954)-986-4559 to schedule an appointment with a South Florida chiropractor today.
 We have locations in Pompano Beach, Coral Springs, Hollywood, and Tamarac Fl